simonszalai/sorterbot_installer/README.md

 # SorterBot Installer
+*Note: This repository is still work in progress!*

 This is the root repository for the SorterBot project, where you can find instructions to set up a development environment, as well as directions to deploy the solution to AWS.
 The project consists of the following repositories: